 Santa Fe Trails is the city’s municipal bus system: click on Public Transportation and Parking at www.santafenm.gov

 The Campus Bookstore stocks all books required for St. John's classes.
-Several translations and/or editions are available of most books on the reading list, and the Bookstore keeps a compilation of book advice/opinions/comparisons by St. John's tutors.
+Several translations and/or editions are available of most texts on the reading list, and the Bookstore keeps a complete list of all recommended editions, and a compilation of book advice/opinions/comparisons by St. John's tutors.
 In addition, several of the staff are either St. John's graduates or current students and will happily offer you their personal views.

-What the Bookstore stocks: program books, lots of fiction, poetry, reference, history, sciences, philosophy, books to help you learn Greek or math, biographies of philosophers, books on writing, drama, art books, and music (scores and libretti).
+What the Bookstore stocks: program books, lots of fiction, poetry, reference, history, sciences, philosophy, books to help you learn Greek or math, biographies of philosophers, books on writing, drama, art books, music (scores and libretti) and much more.

-Special orders are taken at no extra charge.
-There is also a supply of sweatshirts, T-shirts, baseball caps, and other SJC paraphernalia.
-The Bookstore carries school supplies like pads, pens, binders, and pencils, and even laundry detergent and some basic toiletries.
-The Bookstore phone number is 505.984.6056.
+If you want any book the Bookstore does not have, you may order it at no extra charge.
+The Bookstore offers sweatshirts, T-shirts, baseball caps, and other SJC paraphernalia.
+School supplies like pads, pens, binders, and pencils, and even laundry detergent and some basic toiletries are also stocked and the store offers a fax service.